Route guidesRoutes Map

 Plan a trip

-First of all: don’t confuse this with the Grande Traversée du Massif Central.
+This hilly bike route is a traverse of the Massif Central, but don’t confuse it with the Grande Traversée du Massif Central.
 That’s a storied mountain bike route, justly famous for panoramic views from rarely travelled mountain tracks.

 This is an on-road route, following a westerly course compared to the GTMC.
 It’s 100% tarmac, all heather-blanketed moorland, twisting valley lanes, tiny D roads used by farmers who need to get from one field to another.
 It’s relentless: there’s 3500m climbing in its 300km.